arduino/docs-content/content/software/app-lab/5.bricks/2.use-bricks/use-bricks.md

 ### Managed Bricks

-The vast majority of Bricks follow a managed execution pattern.
-You import the class, instantiate it to register it with the orchestrator, and call its methods:
+The vast majority of Bricks utilize the App framework's lifecycle management system.
+You import the class, instantiate it to register it with the system, and the App framework automatically manages its execution:

 1. Import the Brick's Python package from the `arduino.app_bricks` namespace (or directly by its folder name if it's a Custom Brick).
-2. Instantiate the Brick class (for class-based Bricks) or call its plain functions directly.
+2. Instantiate the Brick class.
 3. Call `App.run()` at the very bottom of your script to start all registered Bricks.

 ```python